Islamic art is vibrant and distinctive. Muslims throughout history have preserved Islamic art in different parts of the world.

 The integration of arts and crafts into everyday life was very much the norm in the traditional Islamic world.

-The idea is that as Islam is integral to every part of a Muslim’s life and makes it beautiful, so Islamic art should be used to make the things of everyday life beautiful.
+The idea is that Islam is integral to every part of a Muslim’s life and makes it beautiful, so Islamic art should be used to make the things of everyday life beautiful.

 The emphasis in Islamic art is on ornamentation rather than on art for art’s sake.